New observations on primitive roots modulo primes

 To conclude this section, we pose one more conjecture.

-\proclaim{Conjecture 2.4} For each prime $p>5$, there exists a prime $q<p$ such that $2^q+1$ is a quadratic nonresidue modulo $p$. \endproclaim
+\begin{conjecture} For any prime $p>7$, there is a prime $q<p$ with $2^q-1$ a quadratic residue modulo $p$.
+Also, for each prime $p>5$, there exists a prime $q<p$ such that $2^q+1$ is a quadratic nonresidue modulo $p$. \end{conjecture}

+We have verified Conjecture 2.4 for primes $p$ below $10^8$; see \cite[A235709 and A235712]{S} for related data and graphs.
+For example, $41$ is the least prime $q<13003$ with $2^q-1$ a quadratic residue modulo the prime $13003$.
 Note that for the prime $p=2089$ there is no prime $q<p$ with $2^q+1$ a primitive root modulo $p$.
-We have verified Conjecture 2.4 for all primes $p$ with $5<p<10^8$; see [S, A235712] for related data and graphs.